-General director of the Taconic Opera company since 1997, DAN MONTEZ recently celebrated his eighteenth anniversary with the company.
+General director of the Taconic Opera company since 1997, DAN MONTEZ recently celebrated his nineteenth anniversary with the company.
 An accomplished composer, the company will present his sixth world premiere during the 2015-16 season, the oratorio David.
-Previously, his third oratorio, Daniel, premiered by Taconic Opera, following the premiere of his oratorios Jonah in 2014, and Enoch in 2013.
+Previously, his third oratorio, Daniel, was premiered by Taconic Opera, following the premiere of his oratorios Jonah in 2014, and Enoch in 2013.

 As GD for Taconic Opera, Mr. Montez has directed several of the company’s productions, including Macbeth and a doublebill of Westerhout’s Doña Flor and Puccini’s Suor Angelica (2009-10), Verdi’s Othello Brahms Requiem and a concert of opera choruses (2008-09), Rossini’s Il barbiere di Siviglia, Puccini’s La bohème, and Boito’s Mefistofole (2005-06).
 His company also joined forces with Chappaqua Orchestra to perform Verdi’s Requiem in April of 2006.
 In the 2004 – 2005 season, Mr. Montez directed Manon Lescaut, Madama Butterfly and Tales of Hoffman.

 Based in Westchester County, NY, Taconic Opera is the only fully professional opera company north of New York City, where Mr. Montez’s productions have included Gianni Schicchi, Il tabarro, Il barbiere di Siviglia, La traviata, L’elisir d’amore, La Cenerentola, La bohème and Così fan tutte, all of which he directed.